-5. If the indicated torque is greater that the threshold torque specified in Table 1-1, the instrument will exit the playback mode and the digital display will start displaying the indicated torque.
+5. If the indicated torque is greater than the threshold torque specified in Table 1-1, the instrument will exit the playback mode and the digital display will start displaying the indicated torque.
 If the torque is below this threshold the indicator will play back the following information.

-6. The flight Operating Exceedance Count label
+6. The flight Operating Exceedance Count label LEL is displayed followed by the count.